rico345100/socket.io-file-client/readme.md

 * Object stream: Internally, this module merge the data from client until file is all uploaded.
 This stream is part of file that client keep sending it.
 * Number size: Total file size.
 * Number uploaded: Amount of uploaded.
-* Number percent: Percentage of how much uploaded
+* Number percent: Percentage of upload progress

 options can be:
 * Array types: Set the extensions.
 You can specify the mime types.
 Client will not sent a file if type is invalid.